Wednesday, December 31, 2008

 “Gifts and surprises” blessings.
 Bought my Samsung Omnia at the Singtel Roadshow and won a Sony 32” TV.
 I also won the first prize of $70 Robinson vouchers, sponsored by my own dad for the lucky draw at our annual family Christmas party!

-I started work in NUS in July and married in October in the same year.
+I started work in NUS in July and married in October of the same year.
 Both are like my left and right hand.
 It’s difficult to let go of one or the other.
 Often keeping them both balanced is hard.
-Although practice doesn't makes it perfect at all, but it does helps makes things easier.
+Although practice doesn't make it perfect at all, it does help makes things easier.

 Yati – the one with big listening ears, and someone is who always there when I needed help, since day one when I started work at NUS.

 Rina – for being the advisor.
-Her sensitiveness and resourcefulness always calms me down.
-Through her, I’ve learnt to go slow and not to bulldoze in my work, life and food, but taking time to appreciate the things around me more.
+Her sensitiveness and resourcefulness always calm me down.
+Through her, I’ve learned to go slow and not to bulldoze in my work, life and food, but taking time to appreciate the things around me more.

-Giving thanks for my spiritual family for their prayers and for showing me about God’s faithfulness and love in every of their testimonies.
-This year has not being an easy one especially for all, particularly for Rebekah and Eesh.
+Giving thanks to my spiritual family for their prayers and for showing me about God’s faithfulness and love in each of their testimonies.
+This year has not been an easy one especially for all, particularly for Rebekah and Eesh.
 We will continue to trust in His hope and victory, as we journey together.

 Last but not least.
 Thank you God, for Your hands upon my family and my daily work, and for the many learning opportunities.
 For Your guidance and strength.
 Your faithfulness and providence.
 For the peace to know that life will be getting more challenging in the next few years, but you are there with us.
 May you continue to lead me to a purposeful and meaningful life.